pytorch/pytorch.github.io/_posts/2024-12-10-torchcodec.md

 * An intuitive decoding API that treats a video file as a Python sequence of frames.
-We support both index-based and presentation-time based frame retrieval.
+We support both index-based and presentation-time-based frame retrieval.
 * An emphasis on accuracy: we ensure you get the frames you requested, even if your video has variable frame rates.
 * A rich sampling API that makes it easy and efficient to retrieve batches of frames.
-* Best in class CPU decoding performance.
+* Best-in-class CPU decoding performance.
 * CUDA accelerated decoding that enables high throughput when decoding many videos at once.
 * Support for all codecs available in your installed version of FFmpeg.
 * Simple binary installs for Linux and Mac.